becauro/becauro/README.md

  🎶  I like: Web (backend), AI, decentralized  things (e.g. P2P , Blockchain etc), lowlevel world ...

+ I have a degree in Analysis and Development Systems.
+However, I consider myself self-taught because I continue to research and study various computer-related topics for many years.
+In fact, even during my school years, my mom encouraged me to take some technical courses.
+Thus, I enrolled in a Computer Course where I learned several programming languages (e.g., Delphi, VB6, Pascal, etc.) over three years.

+After finishing school, I had an internship where I got in touch with GNU/Linux for a while.
+Additionally, I have been passionate about music for many years.
+However, I decided to go to university to update my computer skills, which I had somewhat neglected due to my musical pursuits.

  <br /><br /> <br /><br />

 <div>